 In-app advertising is an effective monetization strategy for mobile publishers, in which app developers get paid to serve advertisements within their mobile app.
-Not only do apps drive mobile usage — they also drive global media consumption.
-This makes in-app advertising a vital marketing channel for brands and agencies.
-With sophisticated data tracking and user targeting, the in-app environment also allows advertisers to reach consumers with pinpoint accuracy.
+This helps publishers keep their content free for users, boosting downloads while earning easily scalable revenue.
+Not only do apps drive mobile usage, but also drive global media consumption.
+This makes in-app advertising a vital marketing channel for both brands and agencies.
+With sophisticated contextual and iOS 14 compliant targeting the in-app environment also allows advertisers to reach relevant and engaged users.

-Mobile apps offer an engaging and dynamic environment for advertisers to capture consumers’ attention and encourage them to view and interact with their ads.
-Mobile websites and mobile apps share many similarities, however, there are key elements that set them apart.
+Mobile websites and mobile apps share many similarities.
+Both help DSPs, marketers, and advertisers reach engaged audiences on their mobile devices.
+Mobile adsapps offer an engaging and dynamic environment for advertisers to capture consumers’ attention and encourage them to view and interact with their content.
+There are some key differences, though.

 |Mobile Websites||Mobile Apps|